lucid-brndmg/cyclone-online-editor/README.md

 - *Zustand:* State managing library for React
 - *Unified, Remark:* Generating Markdown documents to HTML
 - *Localforage:* Browser's persistent data management library
+- *Bee-queue:* Task queue for the execution server
+- *Winston:* Logger component for the execution server
+- *Redis & Node-Redis:* Cache & queue service for the execution server

 There are other dependencies used, please see `package.json` for details.